rust-lang/prev.rust-lang.org/faq.md

 #### How do I return a closure from a function?

-To return a closure from a function, it must be what's called a "move closure", meaning that the closure is declared with the `move` keyword.
-As [explained in the Rust book](https://doc.rust-lang.org/book/closures.html#move-closures), this gives the closure its own stack frame, so it is not dependent on its parent stack frame.
-Otherwise, returning a closure would be unsafe, as it would allow access to variables that are no longer defined (put another way, it would allow reading potentially invalid memory).
+To return a closure from a function, it must be a "move closure", meaning that the closure is declared with the `move` keyword.
+As [explained in the Rust book](https://doc.rust-lang.org/book/closures.html#move-closures), this gives the closure its own copy of the captured variables, independent of its parent stack frame.
+Otherwise, returning a closure would be unsafe, as it would allow access to variables that are no longer valid (put another way, it would allow reading potentially invalid memory).
 The closure must also be wrapped in a `Box`, so that it is allocated on the heap.
 Read more about this [in the book](https://doc.rust-lang.org/book/closures.html#returning-closures).

 #### When are lifetimes required to be defined?

 Lifetimes can often be elided, as explained in the ["Lifetime elision" section](https://doc.rust-lang.org/book/lifetimes.html#lifetime-elision) of the Rust book.
-"Elided lifetimes" are those lifetimes with are implicit in any code containing references.
+"Elided lifetimes" are those lifetimes which are implicit in any code containing references.
 They are automatically inserted by the compiler with the three following rules:

 - Each elided lifetime in a function’s arguments becomes a distinct lifetime parameter.
 - If there is exactly one input lifetime, elided or not, that lifetime is assigned to all elided lifetimes in the return values of that function.